royward/pseudo-double/CONTRIBUTING.md

 ### Can you speed up a function?

-I really wany to hear about that!
+I really want to hear about that!
 File a pull request with your improvements.

 ### Have you seen an improvement that could be made to the docs?